 Where is the Sacajawea Cemetery in the Wind River Reservation?

-The cemetery location is remote with no signs marking the way.
+The cemetery location of Sacajawea’s grave is remote with no signs marking the way.
 On South Fork Road, you pass by a similar cemetery, but keep going down the road and take a left where you will see a simple wooden sign, “SACAJAWEA CEMETERY.”
-(See photo) The grave site is in the center of the cemetery and the bronze statue memorial is towards the back.
+(See photo above.)
+Sacajawea’s gravesite is in the center of the cemetery and the bronze statue memorial is towards the back.